-The Office of Program Development and Research (OPDR) established a centralized unit in the Office of Program Research and Development (OPDR) to process the work CDRs for BOND participants.
-Since the work CDRs need special processing to protect the eligibility months of the beneficiary for the offset rules, OPDR established a special unit to handle the work CDRs and issue specialized notices for BOND participants.
-The CDR unit is also responsible for coding the disability control file (DCF) for beneficiaries who are eligible to receive the $1 for $2 offset.
-The mailing address for OPDR is: Social Security Administration
+The Office of Research, Demonstration, and Employment Support (ORDES) established a centralized unit in the Office of Program Development (OPD) to process the work CDRs for BOND participants.
+Since the work CDRs need special processing to protect the eligibility months of the beneficiary for the BOND offset rules, ORDES established a special unit to handle the work CDRs and issue specialized notices for BOND participants.
+The CDR unit is also responsible for coding the disability control file (DCF) and updating the BOND computer systems for beneficiaries who are eligible to receive the $1 for $2 offset.
+The mailing address for ORDES is: Social Security Administration

 Baltimore, Maryland 21235

 The BOND Fax number in ORDES is (410) 597-0149.
 Please use this if you need to resolve a problem that can’t be handled under normal procedures.
 The BOND office code is L5R.